 Depending upon the action type, the County may need to provide public notice.
-Type II and Type III applications, once accepted, are copied and sent to the appropriate Citizen Participation Organization (CPO).
+Type II and Type III applications, once accepted, are copied and sent to the appropriate Community Participation Organization (CPO).
 Public Notice is then provided to property owners within 500 feet urban/1,000 feet rural of the proposed action.
 Depending upon the application type and whether the proposed action is in the urban or rural area, the flowchart to the right outlines the process and timelines for public comment on the application.

 Stage 05 - Staff Reports

 Once an application is deemed complete, the County reviews the materials and drafts a staff report that weighs all of the provided materials against the applicable requirements of the Community Development Code to create findings as to whether the required standards have been met.
 Based on these findings a recommendation of Approved, Approved with Conditions, or Denial will be sent with the development file to the Land Use & Transportation Director for consideration.